-- 10. To generate SMF statistics that are available for viewing in the PowerExchange Navigator, stop and restart the PowerExchange Listener on z/OS. - 11.
-In the PowerExchange Navigator, run a database row test on any table with the suffix "SMF" in the pwxstat.file data map. - a.
+- 9. In the File Name field, enter the fully qualified name of the sequential data set to which you extracted SMF data in step 2.
+Then click OK. - 10.
+To generate SMF statistics that are available for viewing in the PowerExchange Navigator, stop and restart the PowerExchange Listener on z/OS. - 11.
+In the PowerExchange Navigator, run a database row test on any table with the suffix "\SMF" in the pwxstat.file data map. - a.
 Select the table on the Data Map tab, and then select File > Database Row Test. - b.
 If the data map has not been previously saved to the z/OS system, the PowerExchange Navigator displays a message prompt that asks if you want to send the data map to the remote location.
-Click
+Click d.
+Click Go.

 Yes.
-Then in the Data Map Remote Node dialog box, enter connection information for the remote z/OS location and click OK.
+Then in the Data Map Remote Node dialog box, enter connection information for the remote z/0S location and click OK.

-- In the Database Row Test dialog box, ensure that the following settings are specified: - In the DB Type list, select NRDB. - In the Location list, select the z/OS node name. - In the Fetch list, select Data.
+- c.
+In the Database Row Test dialog box, ensure that the following settings are specified: - In the DB Type list, select NRDB. - In the Location list, select the z/OS node name. - In the Fetch list, select Data.